What-Is-A-Username/barcode-identifier-api/README.md

-# Barcode Identifier API
+# Barrel API

-The Barcode Identifier API is a work-in-progress web API that allows users to BLAST against sequences in customized databases.
+The Barrel API is a work-in-progress web API that allows users to BLAST against sequences in customized databases.

 Built in Python with the Django Rest Framework.